Saint Augustine Parish Church (Baliwag): Diocesan shrine

 On February 13, 2024, Dennis Villarojo presided over a Concelebrated Solemn Declaration Mass, conferring the title of Dicosesan Shrine upon Baliwag Church.
 The historical marker was unveiled by Ferdinand Estrella.
 Villarojo appointed Vicar General and Parish Priest Fr.
 Narciso S. Sampana as First Rector of the Shrine.
-Sampana previously served as Parish Priest of the Santo Niño Parish Church (Perez, Meycauayan City).

 In June 2024, Bishop Villarojo appointed Fr.
 Carlo Sebastian Mendoza as Parochial Vicar and Fr.
 Francis Protacio Silvestre Cortez III as Assistant Priest, who replaced Fr.
 Prince Lenrick P. Marcelo and retired Fr.
 Virgilio M. Cruz.

-The National Historical Commission of the Philippines turned over on 28 November 2024, the rediscovered and restored five-foot wooden late 18th century statue of Augustine of Hippo.
+The National Historical Commission of the Philippines turned over on 28 November 2024, the rediscovered and restored five-foot wooden late 18th-century statue of Augustine of Hippo.
 The NHCP Materials Research Conservation Division conserved the image from July to November.

-The interior of the church was fully restored equipped with chandeliers and additional lights.
+In February 2026, the Diocese of Malolos filed a petition to declare the church a National Cultural Treasure.
+In August 2026, the church was declared an Important Cultural Property by the National Commission for Culture and the Arts.